These are the 3 best streaming devices we've tested for your TV

 Reasons to avoid

-Similar functionalities and OS navigation remain on the updated device, which has live TV integration, tons of free content, plus several various broadcast TV services to choose from (YouTube TV, Sling and Philo).
-It also packs 4K UHD streaming with support for HDR and Dolby Vision, for excellent picture quality, and Dolby Atmos for immersive sound.
+But now, it also packs 4K UHD streaming with support for HDR and Dolby Vision for excellent picture quality, and Dolby Atmos for immersive sound.
 And with Google TV, you have support for the over 6,500 Android TV apps.

-That's not all, as the TV Streamer has a slew of smart home integrations that makes it stand out.
-Directly from your TV, you can now monitor and control all our smart home devices.
-Mike Prospero notes in his review of the Google TV Streamer how he was able to view live streams from his various home security cameras and video doorbells, and also see which lights were still on — and dim them, too.
-You can even check the temperature on our smart thermostat.
+We were able to view live streams from our various home security cameras and video doorbells, and also see which lights were still on — and dim them, too.
+You can even check the temperature on your smart thermostat.
 It's a step up from what other streaming devices offer and will make smart home enthusiasts gush the world over.

 As with most newer TV models,.
 Google has also incorporated its Gemini AI into the TV Streamer.
 This will do a variety of tasks, like providing simple summaries of whatever content is on-screen and pull in reviews from both critics and the general public — for better or worse.
-You can also use Gemini to create screensavers.
-Think of (almost) anything and speak it into the remote, and Gemini will create it for you, to amusing (or horrifying) effect.

 Yes, the Google TV Streamer costs $99 — twice that of the Chromecast with Google TV — but the upgrades will keep it relevant for years to come.

-Read our full Google TV Streamer review.
+- Read our full Google TV Streamer review

-The best streaming device for iPhone users
+The best streaming device for Apple users

 Specifications